germanium-git/tf_azure/tf_azure_routeserver_cRPD/Readme.md

 ```shell
 docker exec -it crpd01 cli
 ```
 Don't forget to apply the trial license to make BGP work.
-It can be downloaded from cRPD trial pages.
+It can be downloaded from [cRPD trial page](https://www.juniper.net/us/en/dm/crpd-free-trial.html).
+The cRPD image needs to be downloaded from Juniper Networks download unless the required version 21.1R1 or higher is available in trial section.

 ## Create Route servers with Bicep